-If you aren't sure what medication you are currently using or taking all you need to do is ask your pharmacy what the ACTIVE ingredient is in your medication.
+If you aren’t sure what medication you are currently using or taking all you need to do is ask your pharmacist what the ACTIVE ingredient is in your medication.

 If the active ingredient is Thyroxine then you are using a T4 medication.

 If the active ingredient is Triiodothyronine then you are using a T3 medication.

 Some countries don’t have access to all types of thyroid medications or hormones but all countries should have at least some form of thyroxine or T4-only thyroid medication available.

 Some countries, like the United Kingdom, don’t recommend the use of T3 thyroid medications which has made them very difficult to obtain.